Fall Brawl '94: War Games

 Fall Brawl '94: War Games was the second Fall Brawl professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on September 18, 1994 from the Roanoke Civic Center in Roanoke, Virginia.
-As of 2014 the event is available on the WWE Network.
+As of 2014, the event is available on the WWE Network.
+On September 14, 2025, the event was uploaded to WWE's WCW YouTube Channel.

 Production

 Background

-The WarGames match was created when Dusty Rhodes was inspired by a viewing of Mad Max Beyond Thunderdome.
+The WarGames match was created when Dusty Rhodes was inspired by Mad Max Beyond Thunderdome.
 It was originally used as a specialty match for the Four Horsemen.
-The first WarGames match took place at The Omni in Atlanta during the NWA's Great American Bash '87 tour, where it was known as War Games: The Match Beyond.
-It became a traditional Fall Brawl event from 1993 to 1998.
+The first WarGames match took place at The Omni in Atlanta during the NWA's Great American Bash '87 tour.
+It became the traditional main event at Fall Brawl pay-per-views from 1993 to 1998.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.